oracle-livelabs/security/accessgovernancee2e/perform-access-review/perform-access-review.md

 ## Task 1: Login Oracle Access Governance as Employee User

-1. If you are still login as a user from the previous lab, please make sure you log out and log in again.
-Ensure you have **ag-domain** identity domain selected.
+1. From your browser, navigate to the Oracle Access Governance Console using the URL specified in *Lab 5: Task 1: Step 4*

-2. Log in to **Oracle Access Governance** as an **employee user - Mark Hernandez** with the username and password mentioned below.
+2. Enter **Oracle Access Governance Administrator** username and password (Pamela Green)

     **Username:**
     ```